 If you wish to keep your India-based earnings in India, you may consider opening an NRO Savings Account.

-Similarly, if you are planning to move abroad, you have the option to convert your existing resident savings accounts into an NRO savings account before you leave India.
+Similarly, if you are planning to move abroad, you have the option to convert your existing resident savings account into an NRO savings account before